John Dickson Stufflebeem: Controversy

 In December 2007, Stufflebeem assumed the duties of Director, Navy Staff, relieving then-Vice Admiral Mark P. Fitzgerald.
-Early in 2008, the Department of Defense began an investigation into an allegation that Stufflebeem had an inappropriate relationship while serving as a presidential military aide in 1990.
-The Navy announced on March 24, 2008 that Stufflebeem was removed as director of the Navy Staff.
+Early in 2008, the Department of Defense began an investigation into an allegation that Stufflebeem had an affair while serving as a presidential military aide to the White House in 1990.
+The Navy announced on March 24, 2008, that Stufflebeem was removed as director of the Navy Staff.
 His removal was directly due to the false and misleading testimony Stufflebeem gave to investigators and in conversations with his seniors on multiple occasions.
-As a result, Stufflebeem reverted back to his permanent two-star rank.
+As a result, Stufflebeem reverted to his permanent two-star rank.
 In April 2008, the US Navy announced that Stufflebeem had received a written reprimand as a result of non-judicial punishment following the investigation.
 He subsequently retired from the Navy with the rank of rear admiral.

 Awards and recognitions

 In 2000 at its annual awards banquet, the NCAA honored Stufflebeem as one of its Silver Anniversary Award Recipients that recognizes up to six nationally distinguished former student-athletes on their 25th anniversary as college graduates.
-In 2003 Bill Belichick (who was the special teams coach of the Detroit Loins in 1976) had Stufflebeem deliver a message to the New England Patriots before a game.
+In 2003 Bill Belichick (who was the special teams coach of the Detroit Lions in 1976) had Stufflebeem deliver a message to the New England Patriots before a game.